tarunk0/dynamic-jenkins-slaves/jenkins-docker-compose-and-docker/helm.md

 - Now after making the changes as required, like changing the servicePort to NodePoert save the file and then install the chart by giving it some name.

 ![image](https://user-images.githubusercontent.com/92631457/189500145-744e21a1-a743-4786-868c-aa3c8df06374.png)

+- Open Jenkins in your browser using Loadbalancer IP iff you are using cloud cluster or Use Nodeport service if you are using normal cluster.